DanceJL/Dance.jl/README.md

 Press `ctrl` + `d` to exit.

 ## 6 - Module Loading & Custom Startup Script
-Note that when launching, Dance will add current dir as module import path.
+Note that when launching, Dance will add the current dir, as well as all sub-directories as module import path.

-Should you require to load modules from other locations or run a custom startup script, once can add that by editing `dance.jl` as specified within file.
+By `static_dir` as defined in `routes.jl` will be ignored during the procedure, as described under `STEP 1` of `dance.jl` file.
+Should you require ignoring other directories for startup performance optimisation, please populate `ignore_dirs` under `STEP 1`.

+As outlined under `STEP 3` of `dance.jl` file, any custom scripts can be added, that will be run before Dance launches server/REPL.

 ## 7 - Running Dance Under Multi-processing Environment